Critical Comparison: Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

 |N/A

-8.3% of Harte Hanks shares are held by institutional investors.
-21.8% of Harte Hanks shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+8.3% of Harte Hanks shares are owned by institutional investors.
+21.8% of Harte Hanks shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Harte Hanks and Options Media Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Harte Hanks and Options Media Group’s top-line revenue, earnings per share and valuation.

 |Gross Revenue